foss2serve/github-workflow-activity/tutorial2/tut2-handout.md

 $ git remote add upstream <THEIR_URL>                   (4)
 ```

-When you first start working on a project, you'll need to fork their project
-(1), clone your fork locally (2-3), and create a remote back to their project in
-your local repository (4).
-Once you've done this setup for a project, you will
-not need to do it again unless you delete the fork, your local clone, or the
-remote.

 ### Starting your contribution: (5-13)

+When you start working on a contribution, you need to create a branch to hold
+your work (5), do a little work and commit it (6-10), push your new branch to
+your repository on GitHub (11), and create a pull-request from your new branch
+to master in the project's repository on GitHub (12-13).

+The purpose of the pull-request isn't to get the maintainer to accept your work
+(yet).
+It starts a conversation with the maintainer.
+They can review what you
+are trying to do and give you feedback early.
+That way, if you are on the wrong
+track or the maintainer is not interested in your idea, you can find out before
+you waste too much time implementing your idea.

 ```bash
 $ git checkout -b <BRANCH_NAME>                         (5)